 Remember that the price will highly depend on the type of car you choose and the season you are visiting in.

 Here are the average prices per day in CAD.
-I am listing 2 prices – off/during the season, but note that the price might vary significantly depending on how much in advance you are booking:
+I am listing 2 prices – off season and during the high season, but note that the price might vary significantly depending on how much in advance you are booking your car:

 - Economy car: High season – 48 CAD, Low season – 44 CAD